TLanetteRose/TLPPortfolio/codenotes.md

 ### 11/13/2021

 Decided to redo my web design portfolio.
 I found an interesting tool to use called [Favicon.io](https://favicon.io/).
 You can generate our own favicon for your browser tab.
 I also used a [Fancy Border Radius Generator](https://9elements.github.io/fancy-border-radius/) to change the shape of my profile picture.
-I tried using a wave svg, but took it out.
+I added a wave svg to my background.
 I included the website link because it's a good resource.

 Resources: